radzima-green-travel/green-travel-combine/README.md

 # About

-Combine containing UIKit and React Native implementation of the same app.
+Combine app containing UIKit and React Native implementation of the same functionality.

 # Prerequisites